 Sentencing usually takes place almost immediately after a DUI conviction, with the sentencing judge receiving input from the prosecutor and the defense in some cases.
 The sentencing judge will consider punishments and sentencing ranges identified in applicable Vehicle or Penal Code statutes, as well as a number of case-specific factors, including:

 - Impact of the DUI on any victims (i.e. whether injuries or death resulted)

 - Regret or remorse expressed by the defendant

 A number of factors go into the sentencing phase of a DUI case, including the BAC level and police procedures leading up to the arrest.
 Legal professionals can advocate on your behalf by challenging evidence and negotiating with the prosecution (when appropriate).
-Make sure your rights are protected by having an experienced DUI attorney evaluate your drunk driving case.
+Make sure your rights are protected by having your DUI case examined by a DUI attorney for free.